mahmoud-hanouneh/CarsTrade-e-commerce-React-Firebase/README.md

 ### Installation

-Follow these two simple steps to get CarsTrade up and running locally on you computer:
+Through your CMD. follow these four simple steps to get CarsTrade up and running locally on you computer:

-1. Clone the repo
+1. Clone the repo and CD to the project's directory
    ```sh
    git clone https://github.com/mahmoud-hanouneh/E-commerce-React-Firebase
    ```